MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 ### Allow experimentation

-> On PowerToys 0.68.0 or later.
+> Supported on PowerToys 0.68.0 or later.

 This policy configures whether PowerToys experimentation is allowed.
 With experimentation allowed the user sees the new features being experimented if it gets selected as part of the test group.
 (Experimentation will only happen on Windows Insider builds.)

-- If this setting is not configured or enabled, the user can control experimentation in the PowerToys settings menu.
+- If this setting is enabled or not configured, the user can control experimentation in the PowerToys settings menu.
 - If this setting is disabled, experimentation is not allowed.

 #### Group Policy (ADMX) info